Does General Liability Insurance Cover Small Businesses?

 General Liability Insurance Covers

-- Bodily Injury And Property Damages To Others
+- Property Damages To Others

 - Medical Payments For The Injury Of Another Person